Newspaper Pages in Star Trek

 by Jörg Hillebrand and Bernd Schneider

-In a number of Star Trek episodes we can see newspaper pages.
-There is always a central article on a page, one that is relevant for the episode.
-The rest of the page, however, needs to show text too in order to appear as realistic.
+We can see newspaper pages in a number of Star Trek episodes, commonly in stories with time travel or in an alternate/illusory reality.
+There is usually a central article on a page, one that is relevant for the episode.
+The rest of the page needs to show text too in order to appear as realistic.
 This is where the so-called "filler text" comes into play.
-Until the advent of desktop publishing, providing newspaper props with a combination of relevant text and filler text was a very specialized service.
+Before the advent of desktop publishing, providing newspaper props with a combination of meaningful text and filler text for movie and TV productions was a very specialized service.
+There are a couple of examples in TOS and TNG episodes.

-The following article investigates the use of filler text in various Trek episodes.
-I have come to the conclusion that in all appearances of newspapers the same set of filler text was used.
+The following article investigates the use of filler text in classic Trek episodes and movies, as far as it can be identified, which is facilitated since there are HD versions of TOS and TNG.
+I have come to the conclusion that in all appearances of newspapers until about 2000 the same set of filler text was used.
 Furthermore I could identify some of the original text sources.

 TOS: The City on the Edge of Forever - first article